appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 Properly managing secrets is crucial for maintaining the security of your application.
 Secrets include credentials used to access databases, APIs, communication services, and other sensitive information.
 Here are some best practices for handling secrets in your projects:

-- In Appsmith, credentials used to access configured datasources are automatically redacted and will never enter version control.
+- In Appsmith, credentials used to access configured datasources are automatically redacted and never enters version control.

 - If you have other types of secrets that need to be kept out of version control, ensure they are retrieved from a secure location at runtime so they are not present in your code.